Valerian and the City of a Thousand Planets

 Review

-I am so fascinated by the incredible world-building as well as its concepts.
+I am so fascinated by the incredible world-building and its concepts.
 Unfortunately, the film could not overcome the obstacles that are its shortcomings.
 It includes an uninspired and convoluted plot.
-The film starts with an opening sequence, its only best moment, with David Bowie's "Space Oddity" playing in the background.
+The movie starts with an opening sequence, its only best moment, with David Bowie's "Space Oddity" playing in the background.

 Dane DeHaan is miscast for the role of the titular protagonist.
 He looks too boyish and creepy and tries to imitate Keanu Reeves' acting when attempting to be like him.
 Cara Delevingne is wooden in her performance as Laureline, and this should have gone to a different, well-known actress with much more acting experience.
 The romance between their two characters feels flat, which may have been due to a lack of chemistry.
 Rihanna, however, does a fantastic job in the role of the shape-shifting alien Bubble.